 Whether you need a trailer to tow your ATV out to the trails or you’re looking to get a trailer to tow behind your ATV, it’s good to know approximately how much they weigh.
 In this post, I have gathered the weight of some of the most common types so that it’s easier to compare.

 So how much does an ATV trailer weigh?
 An average ATV trailer (ATV hauler) weighs from 600 to 1500 lb empty and about 3000 lb, including the maximum allowable cargo weight.
-An average ATV tow-behind trailer weighs 400 – 800 lb empty and has a 2000 to 3000 lb payload capacity.
+An average ATV tow-behind trailer weighs 400 to 800 lb empty and has a 2000 to 3000 lb payload capacity.

-Comparing the weight of 10 ATV trailers (ATV haulers)
+Comparing the Weight of 10 ATV Trailers (ATV Haulers)

 Trailer Name and Model | Bed Size (W x L) | Capacity (ATVs) | Empty Weight | Payload Capacity | Gross Vehicle Weight Rating (GVWR) |